This page is still being written. Please check back from time to time.

 - We are told to be ready at all times for Jesus' return.
 There would be little point in that warning if

-the great tribulation were to happen first and put us on alert for a seven year countdown.
+the revelation of the antichrist were to happen first and put us on alert for a seven year countdown.

 - In the world we have tribulation, at the hands of other people, but God does not put his own people